Giansimone-Coccia/Giansimone-Coccia/README.md

 - 🎓 Graduated in Computer Engineering and Automation (L8).
 - 📚 I am currently in the final year of a Master's degree course in Computer and Automation Engineering at the Università Politecnica delle Marche

+I'm a sociable and tech-enthusiastic individual with a passion for innovation.
+I love tackling new challenges, solving problems, and continuously learning.
+I believe that every project is an opportunity to grow and push my boundaries.
+Whether it’s a complex algorithm, a creative coding solution, or exploring new technologies, I’m always eager to dive in and contribute.
+Let’s connect and collaborate on exciting tech projects!

 ## 🚀 Skills

 - **Programming language**: